Hereditary (film): Plot

-Annie goes through Ellen's belongings and finds a photo album showing Ellen as "Queen Leigh," the leader of a coven, and Joan as one of her acolytes.
-Another book describes the demon king Paimon, who wishes to inhabit a male host.
-The summoners of Paimon will receive wealth and rewards.
+Annie goes through Ellen's belongings and finds a photo album showing Ellen as "Queen Leigh", the leader of a coven, and Joan as one of her acolytes.
+Another book describes the demon king Paimon, who, when summoned, brings wealth and knowledge, but prefers to inhabit a male host.
 In the attic, Annie finds Ellen's rotting, headless corpse and occultist runes drawn in blood.

-While Peter is outside his school, Joan appears across the street and attempts to expel his spirit from his body for Paimon.
+While Peter is at school, Joan appears across the street and attempts to expel his spirit from his body for Paimon.
 In class, Peter is taken over by an unseen force and slams his head against his desk, breaking his nose.
-Annie informs Steve of her ties to Charlie's sketchbook and begs him to burn it, unable to bring herself to take her own life.
+Annie tells Steve about the body she found in the attic and about Charlie's sketchbook and begs him to burn it, unable to bring herself to take her own life.
 When he refuses, believing Annie has gone insane, she snatches the book from him and flings it into the fire, only for Steve to burst into flames instead.
-Annie watches in horror, but her expression grows blank as she is taken over by the same force that possessed Peter earlier.
+Annie watches in horror, but is then taken over by the same force that possessed Peter.

-As naked coven members gather both inside and around the house, Peter wakes after dark and finds his father's charred corpse, then quickly notices one of the coven members in a nearby doorway.
-A possessed Annie then chases him through the house.
-He attempts to hide in the attic; Annie follows him and beheads herself with a length of piano wire.
-Horrified, Peter jumps out of the window and falls, seemingly to his death.
-A glowing orb enters his body and revives him.
-Now displaying Charlie's mannerisms, he follows Annie's floating corpse into Charlie's treehouse, where Joan and the other coven members, as well as the corpses of Annie and Ellen, are worshipping a mannequin with Charlie's crowned, severed head placed on it.
+As naked coven members gather both inside and around the house, Peter wakes after dark and finds his father's charred corpse, then notices one of the coven members in a nearby doorway.
+A possessed Annie pursues him through the house.
+He attempts to hide in the attic; Annie follows him and beheads herself with a length of piano wire as coven members appear.
+Horrified, Peter jumps out of the attic window and is seemingly killed by the fall.
+A light enters his body, reviving him.
+Now displaying Charlie's mannerisms, he follows Annie's floating corpse into Charlie's treehouse, where Joan and the other coven members, as well as the headless corpses of his mother and grandmother, are worshipping a mannequin with Charlie's crowned, severed head placed on it.
 Joan removes the crown and places it on Peter's head, addressing him as Charlie.
-She then proclaims that Charlie is Paimon, the coven having "corrected his female body" and given him his preferred male host.
+She then proclaims him Paimon, telling him the coven have "corrected his female body" and given him his preferred male host.
 The coven hails Peter as King Paimon as he silently observes.